phsfr/UD_Persian-PerDT/README.md

 | All   |  29107 |  509K | 36.7K |    21.6K    |  5413  |

 #Dep. relations: 36 of which 3 are language-specific.

 #POS tags: 17

-# DATA SPLIT
+# Data Split
 We followed the same split used in PerDT: 89% of data dedicated to trainle 5% regarded for each dev and test sections.

-# FEEDBACK AND BUG REPORTS
+# Feedback and Bug Reports
 For feedback and bug reports, please contact rasooli@seas.upenn.edu and pegh.safari@gmail.com.

-# REFERENCES
+# References

 1. Rasooli, Mohammad Sadegh, Manouchehr Kouhestani, and Amirsaeid Moloodi.
 "Development of a Persian syntactic dependency treebank."
 Proceedings of the 2013 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies.
 2013.
 2. Taher, Ehsan, Seyed Abbas Hoseini, and Mehrnoush Shamsfard.
 "Beheshti-NER: Persian named entity recognition Using BERT." arXiv preprint arXiv:2003.08875 (2020).